polatengin/project-standards/DevContainers.md

 * [C++ Sample](https://github.com/microsoft/vscode-remote-try-cpp)
 * [PHP Sample](https://github.com/microsoft/vscode-remote-try-php)

+## Remote DevContainers

+It's required to have more power than we have on our computers in some of the projects, such as, a powerfull GPU for Machine Learning workloads, more RAM for text processing workloads, more CPU for encryption/decryption workloads, etc.

+You may have missing some of the hardware requirements as-well, such as, GPU, ARM CPU, etc.

+Visual Studio Code and DevContainers extension supports DevContainers running on a remote machine and may leverage hardware resources on remote host.

 ## Summary

 Using [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack helps to keep development machine clean, also it helps to onboard new people to the project easier.